JavaJimbo/CSerialIO_VS2022/README.md

-# CSerialIO_VS2022 This is a Visual C++ Project originally created by tojine on Code Project.
+# CSerialIO_VS2022 - a Visual C++ Project originally created by tojine on Code Project.

 According to the author: